-A. O. Smith established a multi-functional conflict minerals team in 2012 to support our supply chain due diligence related to 3TG and it remains in place as part of our conflict minerals compliance efforts.
-Our North American conflict minerals team includes subject matter experts from relevant functions, including legal, finance, procurement and supply chain, trade compliance, engineering and information systems, who met bi-weekly.
-We also have similar teams in China, India, the Netherlands and Turkey.
+A. O. Smith has established a multi-functional conflict minerals team to lead our supply chain due diligence related to 3TG and our conflict minerals compliance efforts.
+Our conflict minerals team includes subject matter experts from relevant functions, including legal, finance, procurement and supply chain, trade compliance, engineering and information systems.
+This team meets on an as needed basis.
+We also have similar teams in China, Europe and India that meet as necessary.

-Our conflict minerals team is responsible for implementing our overall conflict minerals compliance program, led by our Vice President- Supply Chain.
-Our corporate compliance committee and senior management are regularly briefed about the results of our compliance efforts, as is the Audit Committee of our Board of Directors.
+Our conflict minerals team is responsible for implementing our overall conflict minerals compliance program, led by our Vice President - Supply Chain.
+Relevant members of senior management are briefed about the results of our compliance efforts and we update the Audit Committee of our Board of Directors, as appropriate.

-As part of our compliance efforts, we have identified supplier personnel whose primary responsibility relates to conflict minerals.
-Specifically, such personnel gather and review supplier information related to use of conflict minerals; track supplier responses in a centralized database, and follow up, as needed, with unresponsive suppliers, and coordinate our compliance efforts with the conflict minerals team in each of the foreign countries outside North America where A. O. Smith has manufacturing operations.
-For consistency, one employee serves as the point of contact for all supplier and customer inquiries on 3TG, coordinating with the conflict minerals team, as necessary.
+As part of our compliance efforts, we have identified personnel at each A. O. Smith manufacturing facility outside North America who work with our supply base and are responsible for conflict minerals compliance.
+Such personnel gather, and review supplier information related to use of conflict minerals; track supplier responses in a centralized database, follow up, as needed, with unresponsive suppliers, and coordinate our compliance efforts with the conflict minerals team in North America.
+In North America, we centralize this function for all manufacturing operations.
+Further, for consistency, one employee serves as the point of contact for all supplier and customer inquiries on 3TG, coordinating with the conflict minerals team, as necessary.